shashankpradhan/integrations/metricproxy/README.md

 **Graphite options**

 For incoming carbon (Graphite) data only, the proxy supports transforming long dot-delimited metric names into metrics and dimensions for transmission to SignalFx.
-For details on how to use these options, see https://github.com/signalfx/metricproxy/blob/master/README.md#graphite-options.
+[Click here to read more on Github](https://github.com/signalfx/metricproxy/blob/master/README.md#graphite-options) about how to use these options.

-##### ForwardTo
+#### ForwardTo

 `ForwardTo` defines the data format that the proxy will transmit, and to where.